hangel/grouchat/README.md

 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+...

+A personal implementation of:
 *A step-by-step guide using the unofficial HuggingChat API (no APIs required)* Posted in LLMs, May 10 2023
 Hey, Streamlit-ers! 👋